 - Author: Takes responsibility for fixing the defect found and improves the quality of the document

-- Scribe: It does the logging of the defect during review and attends the review meeting
+- Scribe: It does the logging of the defect during a review and attends the review meeting

 - Reviewer: Check material for defects and inspects